 Rural Nursing Home Closures - Trends, Characteristics, and Impact on Access

-A series of recent newspaper articles have highlighted a growing post-acute/long-term care access problem created by rural nursing home closures.
-Our initial analysis using the Medicare Provider of Services file suggests that more than 500 nursing homes in the rural areas have either closed or merged between 2008 and 2018.
+A series of recent newspaper articles had highlighted a growing post-acute/long-term care access problem created by rural nursing home closures.
+Our initial analysis using the Medicare Provider of Services file suggested that more than 500 nursing homes in the rural areas had either closed or merged between 2008 and 2018.
 If there are no other nursing homes nearby, closure can affect residents' access to nursing homes, a much bigger policy problem.

 Recently, there has been an effort to rebalance long-term services and supports by promoting home- and community-based services over institutional care.
 Compared to rural areas, residents living in urban areas may have access to a number of alternatives to nursing home care, including assisted living facilities and adult day care centers.
 However, there is widespread concern that supply-side barriers may limit access to such services in the rural areas.